Ca11me1ce/City-Energy-Analysis-in-the-USA/README.md

 # Georgetown-University-COCS587-Data-Analytics-Project

-This is the repo for GU COSC587 whole-semester project.
+This is the repository for GU COSC587 whole-semester project.
+Group Members: Dandan Wang, Jiexin Kong, Yang Chen

 ## building_and_industry

 The main data contains commercial gas and electricity consumption in commercial buildings and industries related to the cities in the USA and their ranks of consumption in the cities or in the state.
 It also contains types of businesses and industries in current society.
 The minor data contains some information about these commercial buildings and industries.

 ## electricity_and_natural_gas